Pretend

 Story Groups & Timelines

-Story groups are like boxes in boxes, or better, glass boxes in glass boxes with all contents visible.
-A Scene might be made of some Shot Groups, a music clip and a narration clip.
-A Shot might be a foreground image, background video and an audio sound effect clip.
+In a Scene timeline, you might add some Shots on one track, along with a music clip and a narration clip on tracks below.
+A Shot might contain a video take and an audio sound effect clip.
 You drill up and down the Story Groups to construct the visual story.

 Story Groups from Scripts